 Segment Leaderboards are often a highly visible area where bad or improper data can be surfaced on Strava.
-For example, top spots on the Leaderboard can be taken by Strava users who accidentally leave their GPS on while driving in a car, whose GPS has errors leading to false segment times, or sometimes Strava incorrectly matches a complex segment.
+For example, top spots on the Leaderboard can be taken by Strava users who accidentally leave their GPS on while driving in a car or in some cases an activity has GPS errors that lead to false segment times.
 Perhaps you've received a "Look out!
 Joe just took your KOM or CR" notification, and you are sure that the data is improper, incorrect, or clearly motor-assisted.

 Users are ultimately responsible for their own data, and Strava provides the tools needed to edit your data.
 If you come across bad data on a Segment Leaderboard, you can follow the steps below to flag the activity.
 Once an activity is flagged a notification is sent to the owner of the activity with instructions to resolve the flag or seek further help from Strava Support.